louisbichard/notes/Revision/Entrepreneurship and innovation/quotes.md

 `Small organisation growth is influenced by 3 factors – the entrepreneurs background, nature of the firm, and the strategy ` (Storey, 1994).

-`Entrepreneurial traits or attributes may be cultivated through education and training which itself should be enterprising in nature` (Carr, 2000)

-`Best institutional vehicle for promostion of entrepreneurial traits is business ownership itself` (Gibb, 1987)

-`a high proportion of business start ups are made by two or more partners` (Chell, 2001)

 `Bringing other people to take on the responsibilities which had hitherto been dealt by the manager is a problem` (Chell, 2001)

 `Reluctace of the owner to pay for training as employee's may get poached` (Chell, 2001)